marina29/GA-FEWD/d03/README.md

 e.g. Id
 #turkey {color:blue} (applies to ONE element only in a given way)
 <li id="turkey">Javascript</li> <!--i just want to make this <li>blue-->

+Link tag is doing all the work** MAKE SURE YOU'VE LINKED STYLE.CSS FILE!

+NTS: The more specific rule will override the more general rule.

+SELECTORS RELATIONAL
+- adjacent sibling + - literally following sibling (next to each other)
+- general sibling ~ - same parent e.g. body but no
+- direct child > any child to a parent
+- decsendant
+*Check this